AreebaSaleem95/lms-mern-project/README.md

 # 📚 Learning Management System (MERN Stack)

 A full-stack Learning Management System (LMS) built using the MERN stack.
-This platform enables students to enroll in courses, instructors to manage content, and admins to control the system with secure authentication and role-based access.
+The platform allows students to enroll in courses, instructors to manage content, and admins to control the system with secure authentication and role-based access.

 ---